CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Adjust-Roads.md

 * Enable **Apply AI changes right away** in [](General.md) in [](Settings.md) if you want immediate updates.

-> * Short road segments entering junctions can confuse the vehicle AIs (eg. not enough time to yeild/stop):
+> * Short road segments entering junctions can confuse the vehicle AIs (e.g. not enough time to yield/stop):
     >

 * Use [Broken Nodes Detector](https://steamcommunity.com/sharedfiles/filedetails/?id=1777173984) mod to locate them